Sailing, Boating, Nautical Terminology

 Headway - Movement through the water in a

-forward direction.
+forward direction

-Galley - The kitchen.
+Galley - The kitchen

-Bulkhead - The walls.
+Bulkhead - The walls

 Hatch - An opening in the deck to allow access to

-the accommodation area.
+the accommodation area

 Ropes

-There are many different words used to describe ropes
+There are many different words used to describe ropes which often

-are referred to as "lines".
+referred to as "lines"

-Painter - The rope attached to the bow of your
+Painter - The rope attached to the

-Rode - The length of rope between the bow of your
+Rode - The length of rope between

-boat and the chain that holds the anchor.
+the bow of your boat and the chain that holds the anchor

-Sheets - The ropes used to adjust sails in and
+Sheets - The ropes used to adjust

-Halyards - The ropes (steel & fibre) that are
+Halyards - The ropes (steel &

 Warp - Heavy ropes used for mooring or towing

-Twine - Light rope used for sewing or binding
+Twine - Light rope used for sewing

 Bight - a loop in a rope

-Mooring lines - Rope used to secure a boat at a
+Mooring lines - Rope used to secure

-dock, jetty or marina berth.
+a boat at a dock, jetty or marina berth

-Springs or Springers - Rope used to fasten
+Springs or Springers - Rope used to

-Ground Tackle - A general term used to describe
+Ground Tackle - A general term used

 Direction away from the ship

-ASTERN - Directly behind the boat over the stern.
+Astern - Directly behind the boat

-STARBOARD BEAM - Out to the side off the
+Starboard Beam - Out to the side

-Starboard side of the boat.
+off the Starboard side of the boat

-STARBOARD BOW - 45 degrees from the bow, around
+Starboard Bow - 45 degrees from the bow, around

 the Starboard side. (half way between ahead and abeam)

-PORT BOW - 45 degrees from the bow, around the
+Port Bow - 45 degrees from the bow, around the

 Port side. (half way between ahead and abeam)

-STARBOARD 1/4 - 45 degrees forward of dead astern
+Starboard 1/4 - 45 degrees forward of dead astern

 on the Starboard side. (halfway between astern and abeam)

-PORT 1/4 - 45 degrees forward of dead astern on
+Port 1/4 - 45 degrees forward of dead astern on

 the Port side. (halfway between astern and abeam)

-When in a man-overboard retrieval situation, it is
+When in a man-overboard retrieval situation, it is common to use the

-common to use the position of the numbers on a clock as they are relative
+position of the numbers on a clock as they are relative to the sides of

-to the sides of your boat to indicate direction of the person in the
+your boat to indicate direction of the person in the water.
+For